DimaJoyti/go-coffee/crypto-terminal/docs/ENHANCED_BRIGHT_DATA_INTEGRATION.md

-# 🚀 Enhanced Bright Data Integration - Phase 1 Implementation
+# 🚀 Enhanced Bright Data Integration - 1 Implementation

 ## Overview

-This document outlines the implementation of **Phase 1** of our enhanced Bright Data integration, focusing on intelligent web scraping workflows and stunning dashboards for crypto trading.
-This phase introduces advanced scraping capabilities for 3commas.io, enhanced TradingView integration, and comprehensive social media sentiment analysis.
+This document outlines the implementation of **1** of our enhanced Bright Data integration, focusing on intelligent web scraping workflows and stunning dashboards for crypto trading.
+This introduces advanced scraping capabilities for 3commas.io, enhanced TradingView integration, and comprehensive social media sentiment analysis.

-## 🎯 Phase 1 Features Implemented
+## 🎯 1 Features Implemented

 ### 1. **3commas Integration**
 - **Trading Bots Scraping**: Real-time data from 3commas marketplace